 Why Advanced Manufacturing Systems?

-Revolutionize your career with the accelerated Bachelor of Science in Advanced Manufacturing Systems (BS-AVMS) degree, co-developed with General Electric.
+Revolutionize your career with the Bachelor of Science in Advanced Manufacturing Systems (BS-AVMS) degree, co-developed with General Electric.
+This innovative bachelor’s degree completion program is offered in partnership with and on-ground at Springfield Technical Community College (STCC) in Springfield, MA.

 Important note: this program involves workplace challenges and projects that will be completed in-person at Springfield Technical Community College (STCC) in Springfield, Massachusetts.
 Students must be able to attend on-ground lab courses at STCC, where about 30% of the program (and no more than 50%) has to be completed in Springfield, MA, on ground.
 (The rest can be completed online).

-The accelerated Bachelor of Science in Advanced Manufacturing Systems (BS-AVMS) degree was co-developed with General Electric.
+The Bachelor of Science in Advanced Manufacturing Systems (BS-AVMS) degree was co-developed with General Electric.
 The program was built from the ground up to give you the experience and skills that will put you in demand in the thriving field of advanced manufacturing.
-This first-of-its-kind program represents a new model of education where real-world experience earns university credit, removing the divide between work and learning.

 There is tremendous demand for those with advanced manufacturing systems skills, where according to a 2015 study by The Manufacturing Institute and Deloitte, an estimated 3.4 million manufacturing jobs will be created over the next decade.
 Those with a college degree and advanced technical skills will be in high demand, according to the Washington Post.